wyjw/carmor/README.md

   x = subFunc(x,y)
 }
 ```
 Then what we have is that this would be equivalent to having two binaries as follows.
+Notice that functions are now moved to each machine and they are run on a particular machine.

 ```
+// @1
+float addFunc(float x, float y) {
+    return x + y;
+}

 // This is Machine 1.
 int main () {
   float x = 6.0;